 Youngjae Jeong

 Hello!
 I am a Ph.D. candidate in the Department of Economics at The Ohio State University.
-My primary research interests lie in econometrics, especially static and dynamic discrete games.
+My primary research interests lie in econometrics, static/dynamic discrete choice games.

 Contact